Slayer95/aura-bot/CLI.md

 Specifies the directory to be used as Aura's home directory.
 Paths in the config file are resolved relative to the home directory.

 - This flag takes precedence over any other method of determining the home directory, including environment variables.
-- If `--homedir` is not provided, the environment variable `HOME_DIR` is used to determine the home directory.
+- If `--homedir` is not provided, the environment variable `AURA_HOME` is used to determine the home directory.
-- If neither `--homedir` nor the `HOME_DIR` environment variable are set, the home directory defaults to the directory where the game host bot executable is located.
+- If neither `--homedir` nor the `AURA_HOME` environment variable are set, the home directory defaults to the directory where Aura's executable is located.

 ## `--config <FILE>`